carlosbourque/sqlservermalagavii/README.md

 ---
-title: 'Azure CLI: Create a SQL database | Microsoft Docs'
-description: Learn how to create a SQL Database logical server, server-level firewall rule, and databases using the Azure CLI.
+title: 'GitHub Repository for the #sqlmalagavii Meetup'
+description: Code and manuals used on the meetup to explain the usage of Azure SQL Datbase.
-keywords: sql database tutorial, create a sql database
+keywords: sql database, create a sql database
 services: sql-database
 documentationcenter: ''
-author: CarlRabeler
+author: carlosbourque
-manager: jhubbard
 editor: ''

 ms.assetid: